This list of Podcasts for Educators and Education Leaders was last updated June 2023.

 People I (Mostly) Admire: Hosted by Steve Levitt from Freakonomics, where he has conversations about with “wildly intelligent people […] who are a little bit off the rails”.

 The Michelle Obama Podcast: Michelle Obama sits down with friends and family to talk about leading, loving and relationships.

-Markets & Economics
+Podcasts for Educators on Markets & Economics

 Marketplace: Daily podcast on markets and popular economics.